CRM is 51% below fair value and in buy zone. Consider adding to your position.

 Growth Engines

-Service Cloudscaling
+Service Cloudmature

-Increased threat actor activity targeting Experience Cloud
+Salesforce reports increased cybersecurity threat actor activity targeting Experience Cloud

 This is AI-powered fundamental analysis built from scratch โ not aggregated analyst ratings.
 Get this research for your entire portfolio plus daily briefings, research signals, and options income.